ezios/teams-call-records-api/README.md

 Click **Deploy** to start the deployment.

-You should see the following after the functions are succesfully deployed.
+You should see the following after the functions are successfully deployed.

 ![Deployment completed](https://www.tnext-labs.com/GitHub/teams-call-records-api/function-app-deploy-complete.png?raw=true)